-In our morning reading: an interview with Mat Johnson, new writing by Hanif Abdurraqib, and much more.
+In our morning reading: new writing by Sabrina Imbler, Porochista Khakpour on her year in books, and more.

-In our afternoon reading: an interview with Natasha Stagg, 2017’s most underrated books, and more.
+In our afternoon reading: thoughts on novels by Erika Kobayashi and Carola Dibbell, an interview with Andrea Barrett, and more.

 Morning Bites: Jonathan Lethem, Charles Finch on Literary Criticism, David Hajdu, Margot Livesey Interviewed, and More